uphold/uphold-sdk-android/README.md

 ### Pagination

 Some endpoints will return a paginator.
-Here is some examples on how you can handle it.
+Here are some examples on how to handle it:

 ```java
 // Get public transactions paginator.